-Let me tell you a little secret about websites: they are never done.
+Let me tell you a little secret about how to create a website: websites are never done.
+Even when they are “done” done.
 They are always evolving and forever changing.
 I mean this for even the most seasoned wedding planners.
 Even when websites are professionally done, they can still be improved upon.
 So now that I just spilled the beans, know that your first website will forever be a work in progress too.

 Create a Website

 When it comes to creating a website, understand that done is better than perfect.
 And that is why if you’re a newer wedding planner teeter-tottering of the idea of DIYing your own website, you need to get out of your own head and just start today.
 In this post I’m going to share with you the formula for getting started so that in a week’s time, you’ll have a tangible, actual, living, lead-generating website.
 Use these steps to create a website you love!

 Preparation is the key to any great website.
 It’s important to have all your ducks in a row before even attempting to create your own site.
 This means research—lots and lots of research.
 Check out other wedding planner companies in big cities like New York, Los Angeles, Dallas, and Denver.
 Write out a list of things you like and don’t like including design elements, copy, pictures, brand style, and even how the website made you feel.
 Write your website copy during this phase.
 Gather pictures you want to use and make sure you have your brand nailed down now.
 To take a lot of the guesswork out of this part of creating a website, check out the DIY Website Workbook in our shop.